-Traffic controllers were implemented at Gate C during the camping departure day with the successfully trialled 2-lane departure.
+Traffic controllers are implemented at Gate C during the camping departure day with the successfully trialled 2-lane departure.
+In addition, at FFB18 a trial will be undertaken providing additional departures of camping vehicles via Gate A and Jones Road.
+This will be monitored at the time and with traffic counters.